+'''

+update (sample_size: int, buffer: Optional[tianshou.data.buffer.base.ReplayBuffer], kwargs: Any)

+→ Dict[str, Any]

-update (sample_size: int, buffer: Optional[tianshou.data.buffer.ReplayBuffer], kwargs: Any) → Mapping[str, Union[float, List[float]]] Update the policy network and replay buffer.
+Update the policy network and replay buffer.

+'''

 It includes 3 function steps: process_fn, learn, and post_process_fn.
 In addition, this function will change the value of self.updating: it will be False before this function and will be True when executing update().
 Please refer to States for policy for more detailed explanation.